 - Only applicants who have not previously attended Camp Inspire are eligible to apply.

 - Applicants must not currently be on the Edmonton Fire Rescue Services’ hiring eligibility list.

-Edmonton Fire Rescue Services is excited to launch Camp Inspire - a firefighting camp designed to promote firefighting as a viable and rewarding career for women and gender diverse communities.
+Edmonton Fire Rescue Services is excited to offer Camp Inspire - a firefighting camp designed to promote firefighting as a viable and rewarding career for women and gender-diverse individuals.

 Camp Inspire will: